-- 1. Fuel meter - 2.
-Fuel level warning indicator ""
+- 1. Frame - 2.
+Fuel meter

 The fuel meter indicates the amount of fuel in the fuel tank.
-The display segments of the fuel meter disappear towards "E" (Empty) as the fuel level decreases.
-When the last segment and fuel level warning indicator "\overline{\overline{\text{u}}}" start flashing, refuel as soon as possible.
+The display segments of the fuel meter disappear from "F" (full tank) towards "E" (empty tank) as the fuel level decreases.
+When the last segment and frame start flashing, refuel as soon as possible.